 - I don’t worry about what others will think if they read it – they shouldn’t be reading it unless invited, so if they do and find something that hurts them that’s their lesson not mine.

-I have highlighted one part of this because for me it is really important (and maybe what some people are afraid of) I write my journal in a quiet place, and often don’t tell others, because it is as if I am opening up my head and exposing all my personal thoughts.
-That is a scary thing; but once you do it, really do it, the benefit of it is so powerful; because you cannot lie to yourself, and if you do you know you are doing it and that in itself is scary place to be.
+I have highlighted one part of this because for me it is really important (and maybe what some people are afraid of) I write my journal in a quiet place, and often don’t tell others, because it is as if I am opening up my head and exposing all my personal thoughts, that is a scary thing, but once you do it, really do it, the benefit of it is so powerful.

-I do often tell Danny when I have written in my journal, I sometimed read the entry to him because more often than not what I have written is about us in the here and now, and where our adventure will take us.
+Now I do often tell Danny when I have written in my journal, I sometimes read the entry to him because often what I have written is about us in the here and now, and what I have written will help him as well.